 This note chronicles the technological advances in the American movie industry through the decades that have created a more personalized and convenient viewer experience, including the advent of movies, television, cable TV, VCRs, DVD players, digital movie reels, and online movie access.
-This case is included in Module 2 of the course Business Thought & Action.

 Note on Technological Advances and the Movie Experience in the U.S.